Resolving Parenting Disputes: Different Forums, Different Results

 Traditional Negotiation: Each parent retains his or her own lawyer.
 A parent’s preliminary thoughts for a parenting plan capturing the best interests of the children may be offered to the other parent through counsel as a starting point for discussions.
-Negotiations by correspondence or through four way meetings will bring focus and clarity to the plan.
+Negotiations by correspondence or through four-way meetings will bring focus and clarity to the plan.
 The safety, predictability of care, and security of the children will be paramount.
-Once the decision making provisions and parenting schedules are agreed, they will become a part of the comprehensive separation agreement prepared by one lawyer for approval by the other.
-Each lawyer will separately provide independent legal advice to her client before a client’s signs the document.
+Once the decision-making provisions and parenting schedules are agreed upon, they will become a part of the comprehensive separation agreement prepared by one lawyer for approval by the other.
+Each lawyer will separately provide independent legal advice to her client before a client signs the document.

 Collaborative Approach: This advanced negotiation process invites parents who are able to work together to develop a custom plan for their family.
 They like the transparency of the process knowing that it caters to the needs of the children through the involvement of a neutral family professional.
 The professional’s fees are shared by the parents who work together considering different ideas to develop a tailor-made developmentally responsive plan.
 In the event of any disputes which may develop in the future, the parents may include using the parenting professional to assist them to resolve any issues.
 A separation agreement will be prepared by the lawyers for approval and execution by the parents.

 Meditation: In this process, the neutral facilitator screens each parent separately to ensure that the process will be of benefit to them.
 The parents may work together in the same room or may be separated into different rooms with the mediator shuffling between the rooms.
 Each facet of a parenting plan from scheduling regular routine activities to educational matters to vacationing overseas with one parent will be methodically considered.
 The mediator will prepare a Memorandum of Understanding which when approved by the parents will be included as part of a separation agreement integrated with other provisions such as child support and property division.